Increased lifespan for 3D compressible Euler flows with rotation: Introduction

 We make a few remarks on the theorem. \begin{remark} \begin{enumerate} \item Theorem \ref{main-theorem} states that any time can be reached for any data, by choosing suitable parameters.
 Since small-data blowup is prevalent for many hyperbolic systems \cite{Speck-SmallDataShockBook}, this highlights an important effect of rotation. \item The lower-bounds above all scale as a high power of the norm.
 For large norm, they can be combined with the bound from local well-posedness, $T\gtrsim \norm{(\rho_0,u_0)}_{H^{5/2+}}^{-1}$.

-Adapting an argument of Sideris \cite{Sideris85}, one sees that the latter scaling is optimal for large data, when the nonlinear terms dominate and can lead to finite-time blow-up.
+Adapting an argument of Sideris \cite{Sideris85}, one sees that the latter scaling is optimal for large data, when the nonlinear terms dominate and can lead to finite-time blow-up (see \cite[Section 1.2]{Ko-Thesis} for more details).
 For smaller initial data, the linear terms dominate, and Theorem \ref{main-theorem} provides extended time of existence which are, however, probably not optimal.
 In the model case of the purely compressible Euler system, one still has small data/finite time blow-up, but the time of existence is exponential \cite{Alinhac99-1, Alinhac99-2}, while for the other model of incompressible Euler-Coriolis \eqref{EC}, one has global existence \cite{GPW23, RenTian24}. \item The stabilizing effect of rotation in \eqref{eq:CER} is yet another example of a modification to the (pure) compressible Euler equations that delays the formation of singularity.
 This is in line with the works on the small data/global existence for the Euler-Maxwell system \cite{GuoPau11,GuoIonPau16} which shows that adding an electrostatic force suppresses the tendency to shock formation for small perturbations in compressible fluids.
-In light of this, and of the results in the incompressible case \cite{GPW23, RenTian24}, it would be interesting to investigate whether, in the case $\varepsilon=c=1$, one could have a small data/global existence result. \item Introducing the sound speed unknown in \eqref{SoundSpeedUnknown} leads to simple energy estimates, which remain uniform as we transition from small data to large data.
+In light of this, and of the results in the incompressible case \cite{GPW23, RenTian24}, it would be interesting to investigate whether, in the case $\varepsilon=c=1$, one could have a small data/global existence result.
+This would require a substantially more involved analysis since the dispersion relation in \eqref{def-Lambdas} is highly degenerate.
+The improved linear decay in Section \ref{DecayAndStrichartzSec}, providing (non-uniform) decay at the optimal rate $t^{-3/2}$ provides an encouraging first step in this direction. \item Introducing the sound speed unknown in \eqref{SoundSpeedUnknown} leads to simple energy estimates, which remain uniform as we transition from small data to large data.
 For non-power-like barotropic pressure laws, one needs modified energies which have different scalings for small and large data. \item The dispersive stabilization effect persists in the presence of viscosity.
 We refer to \cite {FujWat25} for such a result for the compressible Navier-Stokes-Coriolis system when $c\varepsilon\ge1$.
-This idea has already been known and used for the {\it incompressible} Navier-Stokes-Coriolis system, see \cite{KLT14a} for a similar long time existence result and \cite{Ko24} for small data-global existence independent of viscosity. \end{enumerate} \end{remark}
+This idea has already been known and used for the {\it incompressible} Navier-Stokes-Coriolis system, see \cite{KLT14a} for a similar long time existence result and \cite{Ko24} for small data-global existence independent of viscosity. \item The dependence of $M=M(m,q)$ on $m$ and $q$ is technical, to close the bootstrap.
+It includes constants used in Littlewood-Paley theorem, Sobolev embedding, energy estimates, and the Strichartz estimates.
+The restriction $q>2$ is due to the lack of endpoint Strichartz estimates.
+The dependence on $m$ is limited, and we expect that the regularity of the initial data will not affect $M$ (beyond $m>7/2$). \end{enumerate} \end{remark}

 For fixed $\varepsilon$, our analysis holds uniformly in $1\le c<\infty$ and in the limit provides a long-time existence result for the {\it incompressible} Euler-Coriolis system

 which improves on previous results \cite{KLT14b,Ryo16}, more precisely, we get: \begin{theorem} Let $q > 2$ and $m > 5/2, m \neq \frac{7}{2}$.
 There exists $M=M(m,q)$ such that the solutions to \eqref{EC} with initial data $u_0\in H^m$ exist at least up to time